EatTooMuchEveryDay/Task-Planning/README.md

 > Rui Xiao xrui0310@gmail.com

 This project is the fifth project assignment for COMP 550.
+For this project we are supposed to design and implement an SAT planner to solve the "Sokoban on Ice" problem.
 The SAT-planner is implemented in `./Project5.cpp` file.
 The main function is in the `solve()`.
 For more analysis and description of approaches, please refer to **Project 5 Report.pdf**.

 ## Compiling